Understanding Jowls: Causes and Treatments

 The key to treating jowls with dermal fillers, however, is to focus on replacing what has been lost and restoring what was there previously.
 Occasionally, for example, if you have a receding chin, it can be helpful to use the filler injections to increase the chin projection – but this needs to be done cautiously with expert precision.

-The best way to illustrate this is with some before and after examples of patients who treated their jowls using dermal filler injections.
+The best way to illustrate this is with some before-and-after examples of patients who treated their jowls using dermal filler injections.
 All of these patients treated their jowls with fillers, and I hope you agree that none of them looked like they had fillers.
-It’s all down to the correct diagnosis of the underlying problem and accurate employment of treatment strategy.
+It’s all down to the correct diagnosis of the underlying problem and accurate employment of the treatment strategy.

 You will read a lot about skin tightening procedures using either radiofrequency or ultrasound therapy.
 Whilst these types of treatments do have a role in improving skin quality, which can create a more youthful look, if you go back to thinking about what we said about the underlying causes of jowls, you can understand why they are not particularly effective at treating jowls.